Getting Started with Coverage

 5. Option Value

-6. Click OK to return to the Grid page.
+6. Click OK to close the Grid Constraint Options dialog.

 You’ve defined and constrained the area within which you’d like to analyze coverage.
 The next step is to identify your assets.
 Coverage Assets specify which objects, or assets in the scenario, will be used to provide coverage over the specified region.